confluentinc/kafka-client-smart-ser-des/README.md

 The smart serializer and deserializer allows for engineers to create consumers and producers without knowing the underlying stream contents.

+If a low dependency model is required is it recommended to review usage of required serializer and deserializer libraries as outlined [here](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html); as this repository includes all serializers and deserializers by default.

 ## Table Of Content